mahiyergude/airport-analytics/frankfurt-airport-dbt-project/DATA_SETUP.md

 # Snowflake Data Setup Guide

-This document explains how to set up Snowflake and load the raw data for the Frankfurt Airport Analytics project.
+This document explains how to set up Snowflake and load the raw data for the Airport Analytics project.

 ## 📋 Prerequisites